Distributed Simultaneous Inference in Generalized Linear Models via Confidence Distribution: Simulation Studies

+\begin{remark} \normalfont The role of tuning in individual datasets is not to induce sparsity in the final aggregated estimate, but to produce intermediate sparse estimates that give rise to a robust approximation of the covariance in the individual confidence distributions.
+Since the bias-correction procedure offsets the effect of sparsity tuning, the choice of tuning parameter becomes of little relevance to the means of the derived confidence distributions.
+The purpose of our integrative inference distinguishes from those estimation methods given in \cite{lee2017communication,wang2019fast} that aim to produce aggregated sparse estimates, in which a common tuning parameter has to be chosen across all $K$ sub-datasets.
+As a result, their estimation methods require one more round of synchronization, whereas in ours, tuning can be done in parallel (from Corollary~\ref{thm:cor2}). \end{remark}

+The overall computational complexity of centralized MLE based on Fisher's scoring is of order $O(Np^{2+\epsilon}), \epsilon \in (0,1)$ \citep{toulis2015scalable}, which is dominated by the cost of matrix inversion.
+The complexity of divided procedures in MODAC involves coordinate descent (of order $O(2np)$ when $\lambda$ is given \citep{friedman2010regularization}) and evaluating Fisher information matrix (of order $O(np^2)$), for each sub-dataset.
+The aggregation step involves summation of order $O(Kp^2)$ and matrix inversion of order $O(p^{2 + \epsilon})$.
+Therefore, the complexity under the ideal parallel situation is of order $O(2np + np^2 + Kp^2 + p^{2 + \epsilon})$.
+Even in the worst scenario when parallel procedures are run sequentially, the upper bound of overall complexity of MODAC is $O(Knp^2)$, which remains comparable to that of the centralized MLE.
+Similarly, the complexity of the distributed meta-estimator is at order $O(np^{2+\epsilon} + Kp^2 + p^{2+\epsilon})$ with an upper bound $O(Knp^{2+\epsilon})$.
+The value $\epsilon$ is purely dependent on the choice of a matrix inversion algorithm, and it ranges over $(0.3, 0.4)$ for some efficient algorithms.

-\section{Simulation studies}
+\section{Simulation Studies}

-In this section, we conduct extensive simulation experiments to demonstrate the numerical performance of the proposed method under Gaussian, logistic and Poisson regressions.
-Specifically, we compare across six methods, including three data partition-free methods (i.e., $K=1$) and three distributed methods (i.e., $K>1$).
-The three partition-free methods that use the full data include: (A) the conventional generalised linear regression method, which is the gold standard method, (B) the conventional lasso method \citep{tibshirani1996regression}, and (C)~the proposed lasso method with post-selection inference based on Theorem~\ref{thm:dist}.
-The three distributed methods that involve data division and result combination are: (D) the majority voting method \citep{chen2014split}, (E) the conventional meta-analysis method, and (F) the proposed divide-and-combine method based on Theorem~\ref{thm:eff}.
-Note that when $K=1$, meta-analysis (E) is equivalent to conventional generalised linear regression (A), the majority voting method (D) is equivalent to conventional lasso (B), and our divide-and-combine method (F) is equivalent to lasso with post-selection inference (C).
+In this section, we demonstrate the numerical performance of our method under linear, logistic and Poisson regressions through simulation experiments.
+Specifically, we compare across three divide-and-combine methods, including the meta-analysis method by inverse variance weighted averaging described in Remark~\ref{remard:meta}, the majority voting method described in Remark~\ref{remard:mv}, and our method.
+Note that when $K=1$, under no data partition, meta-analysis is equivalent to the centralized MLE, the majority voting method is equivalent to the centralized lasso regression \citep{tibshirani1996regression}, and our method is equivalent to centralized lasso with post-selection inference from Theorem~\ref{thm:dist}.